-- 1. National medical associations should promote policies on patient safety to all physicians in their countries; - 2.
-National medical associations should encourage individual physicians, other health care professionals, patients and other relevant individuals and organizations to work together to establish systems that secure patient safety; - 3.
-National medical associations should encourage the development of effective models to promote patient safety through continuing medical education/continuing professional development; - 4.
-National medical associations should cooperate with one another and exchange information about adverse events, including errors, their solutions, and "lessons learned" to improve patient safety.
+- 1. promote policies on patient safety to all physicians in their countries; - 2. encourage individual physicians, other health care professionals, patients and other relevant individuals and organizations to work together to establish systems that secure patient safety; - 3. encourage the development of effective models to promote patient safety through continuing medical education/continuing professional development; - 4. cooperate with one another and exchange information about adverse events, including errors, their solutions, and "lessons learned" to improve patient safety; - 5. demand that the investigation of medical error and patient safety incidents always consider wider contextual and systemic factors or pressures; - 6. demand that healthcare providing organisations foster a culture of learning, support and improvement that facilitates patient safety; - 7. work to ensure that the regulation of the medical profession encourages and supports patient safety; - 8. support regulation that works to prevent medical error, promoting good practice and learning among individuals and organisations providing healthcare; - 9. work to ensure healthcare environments have the necessary resources, infrastructure, and workforce to support patient safety.